necoma/agurim/src/README.md

 aguri3: a new thread-based primary aggregation tools for agurim

-aguri3 is the primary aggregation tool for agurim. aguri3 employs pthread, one thread for input processing and another for aggregation and output. aguri3 can produce aggregated flow records using the pcap library, or reading the aguri_flow records from the standard input.
+aguri3 is the primary aggregation tool for agurim. aguri3 shares the same aggregation engine with agurim and employs
+pthread: one thread for input processing and another for aggregation and output. aguri3 can produce aggregated flow records using the pcap library, or reading the aguri_flow records from the standard input.
-To read NetFlow or sFlow, use "aguri2_xflow" under the subdirectory.
+To read NetFlow or sFlow, use "aguri2_xflow".

 aguri3 reopens the output file when it receives a HUP signal, which can be used for log-rotation.